-Buildings are to provide privacy if dwellings are located on the ground floor.
+Residential buildings can contribute positively to the street by providing direct access from the street and outlook over the street.
+They also need to provide privacy if dwellings are located on the ground floor.
 Where fences are used, they need to be designed to enable a positive relationship between the building and the street.
 Front fences include all fences to the primary and secondary street frontages, and side boundary fences forward of the building alignment.